Blocking sets, minimal codes and trifferent codes: Introduction

-Our result improves the previous best lower bound of $T_L(n) \geq 3^{n/112}$ from~\cite{wx2001} to roughly $3^{n/7.48}$.
-Note that our lower bound on $T_L(n)$ is only a factor of $3$ away from the best lower bound on $T(n)$ given in~\eqref{eq:trifference_lower_basic}.
-Moreover, the lower bound on the trifference problem was obtained by constructing a non-linear trifferent codes~\cite{km88}, whereas we have constructed linear trifferent codes.
-Even a tiny further improvement will break the current best lower bounds for the trifference problem, which have not been improved since 1988.
+In \cite{wx2001} it was shown that $T_L(n) \geq 3^{n/112}$, via an explicit construction, whereas our bound is roughly $3^{n/7.48}$.
+Note that our lower bound on $T_L(n)$ is only a factor of $3$ away from the best lower bound $T(n) \geq (9/5)^{n/4}$ given in~\eqref{eq:trifference_lower_basic}.
+Moreover, the lower bound on $T(n)$ was obtained by constructing non-linear trifferent codes~\cite{km88}, whereas we have constructed linear trifferent codes.\footnote{It has been pointed out to us by the referee that the idea of K\"orner and Marton can also be used to get a construction of linear trifferent codes that have size at least $(9/5)^{n/4}$.} Even a tiny further improvement will break the current best lower bounds for the trifference problem, which have not been improved since 1988.
 Therefore, our results give a new motivation for studying linear trifferent codes and strong blocking sets.

 Our lower bounds on trifferent codes so far, which follow from our upper bounds on affine $2$-blocking sets, are based on probabilistic constructions.
 It is of great interest to also obtain explicit constructions (see for example~\cite{wx2001} and the references therein).
-In this direction, we first provide an explicit construction of affine $2$-blocking sets that is just a constant factor away from the best lower bound (given in \eqref{eq:blocking_lb_basic}).
+In this direction, we first provide an explicit construction of affine $2$-blocking sets whose sizes are just a constant factor away from the best lower bound (given in \eqref{eq:blocking_lb_basic}).

 \begin{thm} There is an absolute constant $c$, such that for every prime power $q$, and $k$ large enough, we can explicitly construct $c (q + 1) k$ lines through the origin in $\mathbb{F}_q^k$ whose union blocks every codimension-$2$ affine subspace, thus implying